Red (programming language)

-Red is a programming language designed to overcome the limitations of the programming language Rebol.
+Red is a programming language designed to overcome the limits of the programming language Rebol.
 Red was introduced in 2011 by Nenad Rakočević, and is both an imperative and functional programming language.
 Its syntax and general usage overlaps that of the interpreted Rebol language.

-The implementation choices of Red intend to create a full stack programming language: Red can be used for extremely high-level programming (DSLs and GUIs) as well as low-level programming (operating systems and device drivers).
+The implementation choices of Red intend to create a full stack programming language: Red can be used for extremely high-level programming (domain-specific languages (DSLs) and graphical user interfaces (GUIs) and low-level programming (operating systems and device drivers).
 Key to the approach is that the language has two parts: Red/System and Red.